Second and Third Charge Bridging Loans

 Second and third charge bridging loans are seen as much higher risk than first.
 As a result, applicants will often need a clean bill of health for their credit history, especially if credit problems would put the exit strategy in doubt.

 • Deposit: The higher the deposit, the more likely you are to be approved – and with better terms.
-When it comes to loan to value (LTV) and second/third charge loans, the ratio can drop significantly if the loan is perceived to be very high risk.
+When it comes to loan-to-value (LTV) and second/third-charge loans, the ratio can drop significantly if the loan is perceived to be very high risk.
 With the first charge, you may be able to secure a loan with a 25% deposit.
 For second and third, you may require a deposit closer to 40-50%.

 • Security: Assets can be used to secure this form of financing and strengthen your application.
-Given the higher risk of second and third charge loans, the quality of those assets will be more closely scrutinised than for a first charge loan.
+Given the higher risk of second and third-charge loans, the quality of those assets will be more closely scrutinised than for a first-charge loan.
 For example, if your asset is a property, lenders may be more specific about its location and property type.
 The more sellable it is, or the more equity you have in the property, the lower the perceived risk.

 How to get a second or third bridging loan